broadinstitute/lrma-sv-imputation-utils/docs/paste-vcfs.md

 This is used to reassemble a cohort that was split by sample for parallel processing (e.g. per-shard GLIMPSE2 runs) back into a single callset, without the cost of a coordinate merge.

+This is essentially a lean version of bcftools merge.
+However, unlike in that tool, because our inputs are guaranteed to have identical bi-allelic sites, we don't perform any normalization, create multi-allelic sites, or perform any other expensive operations.
+Note also that `bcftools merge --merge none`, which ostensibly performs a merge without creating multi-allelic sites (which, one would think, constitutes a pure paste), actually performs normalization as well.
+This is true as of v1.21, even when trivially merging a single sample with `--force-single`.
+These normalizations are undesirable and we further want to minimize runtime;
+hence, the existence of this tool.

 ## 2. Design

 Correctness rests on the caller's guarantee that all inputs are **row-aligned**: the same